johan0A/clay-zig-bindings/README.md

 other changes include:
  - minor naming changes
  - ability to initialize a parameter by calling a function that is part of its type's namespace for example `.fixed()` or `.layout()`
  - ability to initialize a parameter by using a public constant that is part of its type's namespace for example `.grow`
+ - clay.singleElem() is available to create a clay element without creating a scope

 In C:
 ```C